Northshore Outdoor Adventures Meet Culinary Extravaganzas

-Option 2: Start here or continue your journey… Rent bikes at the Shiver Shack at the Mandeville Trailhead and bike 8.6 miles to the Abita Springs Trailhead.
-Snack or have lunch at the Abita Brew Pub and try the Abita line of craft beers.
-They have seasonal brews like Satsuma Wit in addition to Abita Amber, Andygator, Restoration Pale Ale, and Turbodog (and more) on tap, locally brewed at the Abita Brewery down the road.
-Start with the Andygator Crawfish Cakes or Brewer’s BBQ Crab Claws Sautéed in Abita Amber and Rosemary BBQ sauce.
-Then choose one of 10 specialty burgers or an old-fashioned Louisiana seafood po' boy.
+Option 2: Snack or have lunch at the Abita Brew Pub and try the Abita line of craft beers.
+They have seasonal brews such as the Strawberry Lager, in addition to Abita Amber, Andygator, Restoration Pale Ale and Turbodog (and more) on tap, locally brewed at the Abita Brewery down the road.
+For lunch, start with the Andygator Crawfish Cakes or Brewer’s BBQ Crab Claws Sautéed in Abita Amber and Rosemary BBQ sauce.
+Then choose from any of the 10 specialty burgers or grab a bite of traditional Louisiana with a seafood po' boy.

 For more information for things to do on your Northshore adventure, visit Louisiana Northshore online.